 - The bar that appears above ‘x…Duration…√’ is your most essential tool now.
 The bar has a small red portion.

 - Adjusting the size of the red portion determines how long the sticker (subtitle, text) will last.
 Use its corners to change appearance time (7a).

-- Moving the red portion across the bar determines at what specific point the subtitle will appear (7b).
+- Moving the red portion across the bar determines the specific point where the subtitle will appear (7b).

 - If the subtitle is tied to a sound that is part of the video and lasts for 3 seconds, move any corner until the label above the bar reads ‘Selected Sticker lasts for 3.0s’.

-- Now, you can move the bar to the start of where the subtitle will capture the words of the sound (or song lyrics).
+- Now, you can move the bar to the start, where the subtitle will capture the words of the sound (or song lyrics).
 Tap and hold to move the red portion.
 If the subtitles should start at the 10th second of the video, move it until the left corner reads 10.0s.

 - Your subtitle, which is 3 seconds long, will last from the 10th second until the end of the 12th one (a total of 3 seconds).

 - Tapping the ‘√’ button confirms that you are done.
 Let the video play again to ensure that you have done it correctly.
 If not, you can go to "Set duration" again (step 5).

 Creating TikTok subtitles is so easy.
-The steps given are very detailed to ensure that the dumbest (no pun intended) TikTok user can do it.
+The steps are detailed to ensure that the dumbest (no pun intended) TikTok user can do it.
 Enjoy creating your subtitles!